eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * The "Other software tools" page has been redistributed to other pages with sensible contexts.
 * [Third party dashboards ...](refs-otherapps.md) page brought up to date.
 * The [faculty training](facultydev.md) page finished; not ideal, buy done.
+* [Teaching with dashboards ...](tut-teachwith-dashboards.md) cleaned up.
+Certainly not an ideal version of this but at least it's not "unfinished".
+* [Teaching with Jupyter Notebooks ...](tut-teachwith-jnbs.md) page was updatied.
+Not extensive as other third parties have done this better than we could.